Hinsdale District 86 Seal of Biliteracy Program 2018-2019

-Hinsdale South High School students have the opportunity to be recognized by the State of Illinois for earning proficiency in English and one additional language.
+District 86 High School students have the opportunity to be recognized by the State of Illinois for earning proficiency in English and an additional language.
 The Illinois State Board of Education's Seal of Biliteracy program will place an official seal on diplomas and confer official recognition on transcripts for those who qualify.

-Hinsdale South will be recognizing the Seal of Biliteracy to students according to the State of Illinois' proficiency level of Intermediate High scale set by the American Council on the Teaching of Foreign Languages.
+District 86 will be awarding the Seal of Biliteracy to students according to the State of Illinois' proficiency level of Intermediate High scale set by the American Council on the Teaching of Foreign Languages.

 Please reference the excerpt from ACTFL (www.actfl.org) for the description of what Intermediate High indicates: